A chin implant will define, sculpt and balance!

 A defined and strong chin is considered by many as a sign of strength and beauty.
 There is a safe and long lasting method to correct a receding chin, sought after by some men and women – often for very different reasons.
 Chin augmentation is a surgical procedure that changes the contours of your face, augments a weak chin and gives an attractive look of distinction.

 The goal is always to achieve subtle and natural looking enhancements.
-Whilst we aim for balance and symmetry, this isn’t always possible and so we aim to create the most aesthetically pleasing balance for your face.
+Whilst we aim for balance and symmetry.
+However, this isn’t always possible.
+In this case, we aim to create the most aesthetically pleasing balance for your face.
 The results will vary from patient to patient.
 Chin implant surgery will enhance your appearance, but realistic expectations are important to achieve satisfaction.

 Who is the best candidate?